Sweet and tangy with a tender crumb, Rhubarb Streusel Muffins are sure to become a seasonal favorite. The recipe makes a big batch too!

-Last week, I posted a family favorite recipe for Ginger Almond Rhubarb Bars.
-In the archives of this blog, I have a long-loved recipe for Strawberry Rhubarb Sauce.
-I have a few more, and will attempt to spread them out so I don’t over-rhubarb anyone!
+Last week, I posted a much-loved recipe for Ginger Almond Rhubarb Bars.
+In the archives of this blog, there’s a time-tested recipe for Strawberry Rhubarb Sauce.
+While I’m mentioning, I can’t forget a longtime family favorite…🍓⇩

 These muffins capture the essence of rhubarb: the tangy-sweet flavor that makes muffins, cakes, crisps and more taste uniquely delicious.
 They are moist, tender, and easy to whip up.
 As an added bonus, this batch makes more than the typical dozen.
 I typically get about 20.
 Stored in the fridge, they will keep at least a week and may also be frozen.

-- 2 1/2 cups flour (half whole wheat, half all-purpose, if desired; may also use my gluten-free flour blend)
+- 2 1/2 cups flour (may use half whole wheat, half all-purpose; may also use a cup-for-cup gluten-free flour blend)

 - 1 teaspoon baking soda